Skip to main content

 Services automatically restart when you update your code, providing instant feedback during development.

-Configure your deployment targets in the visual editor or add them to suga.yaml:
+Configure your deployment target in the visual editor or set it in suga.yaml:

 suga.yaml

-The template has been set up to use AWS, you can also use GCP.
+The template has been set up to use AWS.
+You can also use suga/gcp@1 for GCP.
 These targets are officially supported.

 Build Application